LucasBrazCappelo/LucasBrazCappelo/README.md

 <img src="https://github.com/Maxlo24/Project_CPP_4ETI/blob/main/ExploAlgoMaze.png" alt="Maze" width="500"/>

-**But also, in bulk (not exhaustive)**: Simulations of physical phenomena by PDE and ODE, a small project of 3D game on GPU with OpenGL in C++, image denoising, image compression, a multithreaded Game of Life of Conway project in Python (Tk), a project of Data Analysis accessible [here](https://kallebju.github.io/ada-website/), a front-end website accessible [here](https://github.com/MathieuLeclercq/site-de-voyage), a Space Invaders Game in Python (Tk) accesible [here](https://github.com/MathieuLeclercq/Space-Invaders-), a Data Science project on large databases with **PySpark**...

-I recently completed two more projects: a **movie recommendation algorithm** project in Scala and a **Deep Reinforcement Learning project**. *I will add these projects here after completing their READMEs.*
+**But also, in bulk (not exhaustive)**:
+- a **Deep Reinforcement Learning project** accessible [here](https://www.github.com/LucasBrazCappelo/ReinforcementLearningProject).
+- Simulations of physical phenomena by PDE and ODE
+- a small project of 3D game on GPU with OpenGL in C++
+- Computer Vision or Image Processing task as image denoising, image compression...
+- a multithreaded Game of Life of Conway project in Python (Tk)
+- a project of Data Analysis accessible [here](https://kallebju.github.io/ada-website/)
+- a front-end website accessible [here](https://github.com/MathieuLeclercq/site-de-voyage)
+- a Space Invaders Game in Python (Tk) accesible [here](https://github.com/MathieuLeclercq/Space-Invaders-)
+- a Multimodal Robust Route Planner for the Zürich area: Data Science project on large databases with **PySpark**.
+- a **movie recommender system** project in Scala and **Spark** accessible [here](https://www.github.com/LucasBrazCappelo/MovieRecommenderSystem)